Updated March 2021

 1. Change Your Password Every Few Months on LinkedIn

 Schedule a reminder in your diary to update your LinkedIn password on a regular basis.
+Here are tips from LinkedIn about how to change your password.

 3. Avoid Using Words from a Dictionary

-Instead, you may like to consider a meaningful phrase, song or quote and turn it into a complex password using the first letter of each word.
+Consider a meaningful phrase, song or quote and turn it into a complex password using the first letter of each word.
 For example, you could randomly add capital letters, punctuation or symbols.
 You could also substitute numbers for letters that look similar (for example, substitute “0” for “o” or “3” for “E”).

 4. Never Give Your Password to Others or Write it Down